SpinalHDL/VexRiscvSoftcoreContest2018/README.rst

 For the Igloo2 creative board (https://www.microsemi.com/existing-parts/parts/143948), you have to manually run the Libero tool with the hardware/synthesis/igloo2PerfCreative/libero/igloo2Fast.prjx project in order to do the synthesis and to flash the FPGA.

-To load the external SPI flash with the bootloader and the app, you need to generate the corresponding programmation file via 'make igloo2Perf_creative_serial_X' and send it over the FTDI serial at a rate of 115200 baud/s 1 stop bit, no parity.
+To load the external SPI flash with the bootloader and the app, you need to generate the corresponding flashing files via 'make igloo2Perf_creative_serial_X' and send it over the FTDI serial at a rate of 115200 baud/s 1 stop bit, no parity.

-There is the commands to generate the spi flash programmation files :
+There is the commands to generate the spi flash flashing files :

 .. code-block:: scala

   ######################################################################################
-  # igloo2Perf creative board commands to generate the programmation files
+  # igloo2Perf creative board commands to generate the flashing files
   ######################################################################################
   make igloo2Perf_creative_serial_bootloader
   make igloo2Perf_creative_serial_dhrystone